mCRL2org/mCRL2/doc/sphinx/developer_manual/testing.rst

 The toolset contains several types of regression tests.
-These tests are automatically executed on a continuous integration service to maintain the quality of the toolset, for information see :doc:`teamcity_testing`.
+These tests are automatically executed on a continuous integration service to maintain the quality of the toolset, for information see :ref:`teamcity_testing`.
 First of all, each library contains a `test` directory consisting of several :file:`.cpp` files in which unit and integration tests are defined using the unit testing framework of the Boost library.
 Existing tests give an idea on how the tests are